JunctionAt/Python-Plugin-Loader/readme.md

 Python Plugin Loader
 ====================

+Warning: This fork is not compatible at ALL with the original.
+It includes a completely redone event system, doesn't include the decorator API and more.
+This readme may also not contain 100% accurate information, however it should contain some clues, and an example.

 The python plugin loader is a pluginloader for bukkit to load python plugins via jython (and hopefully via jpype eventually).